subhojit777/imag/doc/src/09020-changelog.md

     * `libimagentrylist` was removed.
 Its functionality was inconvenient to use and ugly to implement.
 Its API was cumbersome.
       Listing of entries shall be implemented without it.
+    * `libimagcontact` is now able to fetch all contacts from the store.
     * `libimagcontact` takes the hash from the vcard object (UID) now.
     * `imag-contact` got a `find` command, which matches in fullname, email and address and either shows or lists the found contacts